Kaduh15/webchat/README.md

 $ npm run prestart

 # Run the project
-$ npm run compore:up
+$ npm run compose:up

 # Stop the project
-$ npm run compore:down
+$ npm run compose:down

 # The frontend will initialize in the <http://localhost:8080>
 # The backend will initialize in the <http://localhost:3001>